 PSCI 358.
 Topics in Political Methodology.
-May be repeated for credit when topics vary.
+May be repeated for credit more than once if there is no duplication in topic.
+Students may enroll in more than one section of this course each semester.
 [3]

 PSCI 359.
 Introduction to Formal Theory and Modeling.
 Social choice and game theory.
 Instability and disequilibria of group decisions under different decision-making rules.
 Theoretical model building as a way to generate hypotheses.
 Rules in decision making, manipulability of outcomes, bargaining strategies and the evolution of cooperation.
 [3]